tidb-incubator/vldbss-2021/lab0/README.md

 type MapF func(filename string, contents string) []KeyValue
 ```

 There is an example in `urltop10_example.go` which is used to extract the 10 most frequent URLs.

-After completing the framework, you can run this example by `make test_example`.
+Since the framework is uncompleted, the example is not able to run.
+You need to complete the framework and let the functions in `urltop10_example.go` run correctly.

+#### TODO

+- Fill your code in `mapreduce.go` below comments `YOUR CODE HERE`.

+- Run `make test_example` to test the given example, let it pass the test.

+### 2. Write your own Map-Reduce functions based on the framework

+#### Requirements

-And then please implement your own `MapF` and `ReduceF` in `urltop10.go` to accomplish this task.
+After you have passed tests with your Map-Reduce framework and the example, you need to implement your own `MapF` and `ReduceF` in `urltop10.go` to accomplish this task.

-After filling your code, please use `make test_homework` to test.
+#### TODO

+- Complete `URLTop10` function in `urltop10.go`.
+You can refer to `ExampleURLTop10` in `urltop10_example.go`.

+- Run `make test_homework` to let your own Map-Reduce functions pass the tests.

+### Helps

 All data files will be generated at runtime, and you can use `make cleanup` to clean all test data.